riyadshauk/news/README.md

 npm test
 ```

-Note: If the tests fail, ensure `const testEnv = true;` is appropriately set in `public/javascripts/config.js`.
+Note: If the tests fail, ensure `const testEnv = true;` is appropriately set in `public/javascripts/config.js`, then rebuild and restart the backend (steps 2 and 3, before continuing with this step).

 5. Open up `http://0.0.0.0:3033` in your browser to use the Trending News SPA.

 ```bash
 open http://0.0.0.0:3033
 ```

+Note: If the you notice that the API calls are incorrect, ensure `const testEnv = false;` is appropriately set in `public/javascripts/config.js`, then rebuild and restart the backend (steps 2 and 3, before continuing with this step).

 ## Features